logzio/logzio-azure-blob-trigger/README.md

 ### Logz.io Function Auto-Deployment

-If you already have storage account with container with logs, this auto-deployment is for you.
+If you already have storage account (general purpose v2) with container with logs, this auto-deployment is for you.
 Will auto-deploy the following resources:

 - App Service Plan - Consumption Plan